floweredscarf/su25/labs/lab09/index.md

 Note that this is a looser condition than big-theta since big-O doesn't include the lower bound.

-To see why we would prefer a theta bound consider the following simplified example.
-Would you know more about a person's age if they told you either 1.
-"I am between 30 and 40 years old" OR 2.
-"I am less than 40 years old"?
+To see why we would prefer a theta bound, consider the following simplified example: would you know more about a person's age if they told you either 1) "I am between 30 and 40 years old", or 2) "I am less than 40 years old"?

 ### Big-Omega